Facelift in the Washington, DC Metro

 What is a thread lift?

 Thread lifts were once considered a possible solution to tighten the face and neck without surgery.
 However, there isn’t clinical evidence that shows it being worthwhile for cosmetic improvement.
-In addition, plastic surgeons and dermatologists have not seen long-term, predictable results from such nonsurgical treatments.
+In addition, plastic surgeons and dermatologists have not seen long-term, predictable results from such non surgical treatments.
 Any cosmetic results, if present, tend to be very short term.
 Thread lifts are not worth it.

 A thread lift is not a replacement for a surgical facelift or neck lift.
 Patients with significant neck fat or sagging skin will typically require facelift surgery.